 - 😴 Scenario 6 — Bed at night: stick phone + bank magnetically, watch a video before sleep with no cable tangled in the mattress.

-How many times did the tester use MagSafe in 30 days: 47.
-Cable: 14.
+In realistic daily use, a magnetic power bank owner reaches for the magnetic snap-on for most charging sessions and saves the cable for emergencies.
 The practical convenience of MagSafe turns charging into a daily habit instead of an emergency — and that changes the entire consumption philosophy.

 Difference #3: Long-Term Battery Life

 Wireless charging produces 30-40% more heat than wired.
 Higher heat accelerates the degradation of the power bank's own battery.
-Our test after 30 days of daily use:
+Estimates based on published charge-cycle data for a month of daily use:

 | Metric | Joyroom MagSafe 10K | Joyroom Wired 10K |